plausible/wordpress/readme.txt

 Your stats are private by default but you can choose to be transparent and make them public so anyone with your custom link can view them.

+== Installation ==

+= Minimum Requirements =

+* WordPress 4.8 or greater
+* PHP version 5.6 or greater
+* MySQL version 5.5 or greater

+= Automatic installation =

+Automatic installation is the easiest option as WordPress handles the file transfers itself and you don't need to leave your web browser.
+To do an automatic install of Plausible Analytics, log in to your WordPress dashboard, navigate to the Plugins menu and click "Add New".

+In the search field type "Plausible Analytics" and click Search Plugins.
+Once you have found the plugin you can view details about it such as the point release, rating and description.
+Most importantly of course, you can install it by simply clicking "Install Now".

+= Manual installation =

+The manual installation method involves downloading our plugin and uploading it to your server via your favorite FTP application.
+The WordPress codex contains [instructions on how to do this here](https://codex.wordpress.org/Managing_Plugins#Manual_Plugin_Installation).

 == Frequently Asked Questions ==

 = Why is Plausible not free like Google Analytics?  =